-How has your experience been to study an artform that is not from your cultural background?
+What your experience studying an artform that is not of your cultural background?
 How did you embody the universality of kathak?

 I did sometimes ask myself why a red headed white girl would be dancing this art form, but the world of kathak was so compelling and kept opening me to deeper and deeper levels that it became my life for almost 30 years.
 Dada was such an effective teacher and made the dance so accessible, I rarely thought the fact that I wasn’t Indian mattered.
 I was just learning about a beautiful art form.
 Perhaps under Dada’s auspices we were granted a kind of pass.
 It was later when Christopher and I would try to book concerts on our own and apply for grants, some people would say “when we want Indian classical music or dance, we’ll get Indians to do it”.
 That was disheartening, but we just worked harder.